jvadev/spring-boot-logging-starter/README.md

 # spring-boot-logging-starter
-starter for logging requests and responses
+Starter for logging requests and responses